 It’s been a long time since dinner with a man evoked butterflies in my stomach.
-My husband prefers I don’t date.
-But Paris is my happy place.
-And John G. Morris is the most interesting man in the world.
+But John G. Morris is the most interesting man in the world.
+And he lives in Paris, my happy place.
 Put them together and suddenly two plus two equals so much more than four.
 My palms sweat, my pulse races, my 95-year-old dinner date awaits.
 Of course I’m nervous.

 When we land in Paris, we call John as arranged.
 Saturday morning is a lazy time for me.
 I wait until I am sure he is awake.
 John is on his way to the American Church where it is election day to select the delegates representing Americans Living Abroad at the Democratic National Convention.
 John’s running for election as a delegate.
 When he wins, he’ll be in Charlotte this summer at the DNC.